-Relative Abundance.-A total of 317 largemouth bass were collected from High Rock Lake.
-The CPUE for largemouth bass was 68 fish/hour of electrofishing, which is above the average for Piedmont reservoirs (30-60 fish/hour; NCWRC unpublished data).
-Additionally, the CPUE value for 2007 was higher than the 50 fish/hour collected in 2001 (NCWRC, unpublished data).
+Relative Abundance. -A total of 383 largemouth bass were collected from High Rock Lake.
+The CPUE for largemouth bass was 105 fish/h (1 SE = 122), which is above the average for Piedmont reservoirs (30-60 fish/h; NCWRC unpublished data).
+Additionally, the CPUE value for 2009 was higher than the 50 fish/h collected in 2003 (NCWRC, unpublished data) and the 68 fish/h collected in 2006 (Dorsey 2007).

-Size Structure.-Approximately 45% of largemouth bass collected were greater than harvestable size (356 mm) (Figure 1).
-This value is lower than the 77% reported in 2003.
-The PSD value of 78 and PSD-P value of 41 for largemouth bass in High Rock Lake are slightly above average for a Piedmont reservoir (PSD between 50 and 70, PSD-P between 30 and 40; NCWRC unpublished data).
-The PSD and PSD-P values are much lower than the PSD value of 94 and the PSD-P value of 70 reported in the 2001 survey.
+Size Structure.-Approximately 50% of largemouth bass collected were greater than harvestable size (356 mm) (Figure 1).
+This value is lower than the 77% reported in 2003 (NCWRC, unpublished data) but slightly higher than the 48% for 2006 (Dorsey 2007).
+The PSD value of 73 and PSD-P value of 48 for largemouth bass in High Rock Lake are slightly above average for a Piedmont reservoir (PSD between 50 and 70, PSD-P between 30 and 40; NCWRC unpublished data).
+The PSD and PSD-P values are similar to the values of 78 for PSD and 41 for PSD-P from the 2006 survey (Dorsey 2007) but still less than the PSD value of 94 and the PSD-P value of 70 reported in the 2003 survey (NCWRC, unpublished data).
 The PSD values observed in this survey indicate a fishery slightly skewed towards larger fish.
 (Gabelhouse 1984).

-Age Structure.-A total of 161 largemouth bass were aged and ranged in age from 1 to 17 years (Figure 2).
-The percentage of 1 and 2 year old fish in our sample was approximately 35%, which suggests good recruitment.
-Adult mortality is not a concern with 26% of the fish collected being 5 years old or greater.
+Age Structure. - Largemouth bass collected during this survey ranged in age from 1 to 14 years (Figure 2).
+The percentage of 1 and 2 year old fish in our sample was approximately 40%, which suggests good recruitment.
+Adult mortality is not a concern with 27% of the fish collected being 5 years old or greater.
+These values are comparable to those obtained in 2006 (Dorsey 2007) and 2003 (NCWRC, unpublished data).

 Growth.-Largemouth bass reached harvestable size on average between 3 and 4 years of age (Figure 3).
-These values indicate adequate growth and do not suggest that largemouth bass in this population are stunted.
-Growth began to plateau after age 8 and maximum attainable length was estimated to be 507 mm (Figure 3).
+Growth did not begin to slow on average until fish reached age 8.
+These values indicate adequate growth and do not suggest that largemouth bass in this reservoir are stunted.